rust-lang/rust-forge/src/how-to-start-contributing.md

 - Bootstrap team: ask in the team [Zulip channel][t-bootstrap-zulip]

 In case of doubt, feel free to ask on [Zulip][rust-zulip].

+### Etiquette

+We do ask that you be mindful to include as much useful information as you can in your question, but we recognize this can be hard if you are unfamiliar with contributing to Rust.

+Just pinging someone without providing any context can be a bit annoying and just create noise, so we ask that you be mindful of the fact that team members get a lot of pings in a day.

 [mcp-or-rfc-compiler]: compiler/proposals-and-stabilization.html
 [rustdoc-zulip]: https://rust-lang.zulipchat.com/#narrow/channel/266220-t-rustdoc